 After the Appointment

-As a patient of Institute of Sports and Spines’ Acupuncture Department, you are invited to phone and speak directly with your practitioner concerning exacerbations of pain, difficulty with exercises and any other treatment-related questions you may have.
-If the Acupuncturist is unable to attend your call, all efforts will be made to contact you as soon as possible.
+As a patient of Institute of Sports and Spines’ Acupuncture Department, you are invited to phone and speak directly with your practitioner.
+Call us about exacerbations of pain, difficulty with exercises and any other treatment-related questions you may have.
+If the practitioner is unable to take your call, all efforts will be made to contact you as soon as possible.

 If you are seeing the acupuncturist for a new condition, please inform reception so they can ensure you receive the additional time needed.